bllakk/JDMGarage/README.md

 ### Modification
 - **Attributes**:
-    - `type`: Type of modification (e.g., Aesthetic, Performance).
+    - `type`: Type of Modification (e.g., Aesthetic, Performance).
-    - `details`: A detailed description of the modification.
+    - `details`: A detailed description of the Modification.

 - **Methods**:
-    - `getDescription()`: Returns a detailed description of the modification.
+    - `getDescription()`: Returns a detailed description of the Modification.

 ### Garage
 - **Attributes**: